mvolkmann/blog/src/lua.md

 ## Numbers

-TODO: Are all numbers represented by double-precision floating point?
+Numbers in Lua are all double precision floating point numbers.

 ## Strings